GiladShapira94/taxi-demo-cli/README.md

 ````
 mlrun project -u project.yaml . --sync
 ````
-# Build an ML Function:
+# Build an ML Functions:
+  * Build option can use only for ML function with job type.
   * -s - source file, your function code.
   * --name - define function name, overwrite the YAML file value.
   * --project - project name, if the project does not exist it will create it.